bsoist/labs/css/README.md

 Go back and edit the page so the colors, font-sizes, and other styles are more like you like them.

 If you'd like some inspiration, or would like to learn more, the videos and links below are a good place to start.

+Also, you can submit this as many times as you'd like if you want Mr. Soistmann to see the different versions of your page.

 * [HTML](https://www.w3schools.com/html/)